An Overview of Clinical Trials

 Phase 1

-Phase 1 clinical trials are small, meaning that the total number of patients enrolled in the trial is typically between 20 and 80; they usually last weeks to months.
+Phase 1 clinical trials are small, meaning that the total number of patients enrolled in the trial is typically between 20 and 80, and can also be randomized placebo-controlled, meaning that the participants are randomized as to whether they will receive the drug or a placebo (a non-active substance, like a sugar pill).
+These trials usually last weeks to months and because the number of participants is low, these trials are often performed at one or few clinical sites.
 The goal of a Phase 1 clinical trial is not to see if the drug works but rather if it is safe.
-Phase 1 clinical trials are often called dose-escalation trials because these trials usually involve the application of different doses of the drug be tested; usually 3 doses, a low, middle, and high dose.
+Phase 1 clinical trials are often dose-escalation trials, meaning that different groups of participants receive different doses of the drug be tested; usually 3 doses, a low, middle, and high dose.
 These doses are determined based on data obtained in preclinical studies.

-Phase 1 trials help determine what a drug’s most frequent side effects and at what doses do these side effects appear.
-Phase 1 trials usually progress in a step-wise manner.
+Phase 1 trials help determine what a drug’s most frequent side effects are and the doses at which these side effects appear.
+Phase 1 trials usually progress in a stepwise manner.
 An initial group of subjects receive the lowest dose and are observed for any adverse reactions to the drug at that dose.
 If adverse reactions are absent or minor, then another group of subjects is given the next highest dose and observed (thus the dose escalates).
 This continues until all doses are tested or until the adverse effects become too great to increase to the next higher dose.
+Often the lowest doses tested are ‘subclinical’ doses, meaning that they are doses that would not be expected to have any effect on the participant whereas the higher doses are clinical doses, which would be expected to have an effect.

 Because the goal of a Phase 1 study is safety, it does not necessarily need to involve people who suffer from the disease the drug is meant to treat.
-Phase 1 trials are often use healthy volunteers because a drug’s side effects can still be observed, but these side effects are expected to have less of an impact in a healthy person compared to people suffering from a disease.
-This of course depends on the type of drug being tested.
-For example, gene therapy drugs, which can have life-long effects, are generally not given to healthy volunteers.
+Phase 1 trials often use healthy volunteers because a drug’s side effects can still be observed, but these side effects are expected to have less impact in a healthy person compared to people suffering from a disease.

 Phase 2